 Group Announcements

-Happy Easter!
-Our next meditation evening is on 9 April.
-We then continue fortnightly on 23 April, 7 May and so on.
+Our next meditation evening is on 21 May.
+We then continue fortnightly on 4 June, 18 June and so on.

 Open Invitation